Here’s the Guru guide to all of the best Gran Canaria surf spots with lots of useful tips about swells and tides.

 It’s one of the most consistent waves of the island, a righthander point-break over stone bottom which receives swell from W, NW, N and NE, mid-tide is best, low tide is not perfect but ok, and high tide is not recommended, a lot of rebound – dangerous.

 The lower the tide the easiest to come in and out of the water and with high tide and big waves do not even bother.

-When the swell is too small there’s a couple of big stones in the middle of the bay, and when it's big, look out for the sets - there's nothing to stop them, so they arrive with full power and size.
+When the swell is too small there are a couple of big stones in the middle of the bay, and when it’s big, look out for the sets – there’s nothing to stop them, so they arrive with full power and size.

 It’s not a difficult wave, but not for beginners either.
 There is a strong current on the shore which helps you to come in and doesn’t help you at all to come back to the beach, watch how the locals do it first…

-At low tide, the bar is 1m over the sea level, so it’s not surfable till high tide, and even then is pretty shallow, but the rock is flat so doesn't cut.
-Waves are short and it's best when it’s small.
+At low tide, the bar is about a metre above sea level, so it’s not surfable till high tide, and even then is pretty shallow, but the rock is flat so doesn’t cut.
+Waves are short and it’s best when it’s small.

 Europe’s best righthander – full barrel, fast, difficult and hollow wave.
 If that isn’t enough, locals don’t make it easy for you.
 If you decide to surf here (don’t do that unless you’re an expert) be humble and respect priorities (you have to do this always, but here even more).

 Best swells are W and NW, and only high tide – very shallow.